aforank/Multi-Bots-on-Service-Fabric/02-code-excercise.md

 1. First, run the application without specifying the MicrosoftAppId and MicrosoftAppPassword.
 You would see a 401 response at the bottom right of the emulator as shown in the screenshot below.
 ![botAuthenticationError](https://asfabricstorage.blob.core.windows.net:443/images/27.png)

-2. Now, Specify the MicrosoftAppId and MicrosoftPassword and click connect as shown in the screenshot below.
+2. Now, Specify the MicrosoftAppId and MicrosoftPassword as shown below and click connect as shown in the screenshot below.
 This time it should be working absolutely fine.
+	MicrosoftAppId - **a8fe8368-9518-4fec-9717-fdbc156febcc**
+	MicrosoftPassword - **mtwyCDP267{[$wcfLEKC92(**
 ![botAuthenticationPassed](https://asfabricstorage.blob.core.windows.net:443/images/28.png)